giacbrd/SmartPipeline/docs/usage.rst

 When we submit a Python function to a spawned/forked process we are actually copying memory from the current process to the new one, because OS processes cannot share memory, differently from multi-threading.
-In order to do this (at least for spawned processes) Python must serialize data to pass to the new process.
+In order to do this (at least for spawned processes) the data we want to pass to a new process must be serialized.
 Even communication between processes involves copying data from one to another (e.g. through queues).

 Therefore, if we decide to run a pipeline stage concurrently and parallel,